njam/cargomedia-website/_posts/2014-04-25-reliably-reloading-monit.markdown

 ### Why reloading monit?

 Our monit daemons are configured to alert us whenever a service doesn't respond, dies, restarts etc.
 During **maintenance** we want to disable that alerting.
-For example we don't want to receive emails every time we restart our webserver during the application deployment.
+For example we don't want to receive emails every time we restart our web server during the application deployment.

 To achieve that we change monit's configuration and then apply it by reloading monit.